johnhuang316/class-report/README.md

 2. **Notion Permission Issues**: Verify your integration has access to both source pages and target database
 3. **Gemini API Errors**: Check quota limits and API key validity

-## Performance Optimization

-The application is configured with the following Cloud Run settings:

-- Memory: 512Mi
-- CPU: 1
-- Concurrency: 80 (maximum concurrent requests per instance)
-- Max instances: 10 (to control costs)
-- Min instances: 0 (scales to zero when not in use)

-Adjust these settings in the deployment scripts or Cloud Run console based on your usage patterns.

 ## Security Considerations

 - API keys are stored as environment variables and never exposed in logs